smart-edge-open/ido-specs/doc/reference-architectures/Smartedge-Open-Experience-Kit-Near-Edge.md

 Edge computing use cases's including artificial intelligence (AI), wireless and cloud native services have become more cost-effective to deploy as powerful universal customer premises equipment (uCPE) products facilitate advanced workload processing and services delivery.
 Cloud Native infrastructure combined with cloud native services and edge intelligence layered onto the uCPE provide agile and innovative workload processing and services with reasonable deployment and operational costs.

-Cloud native edge platforms based on Smart Edge Open Experience Kit offer a new value proposition to enterprise vertical market segments, such as smart city, transportation, industrial, and media (see Figure 2) by enabling new video and analytics use cases and delivering improvements in key performance indicators (KPIs) such as reduced latency, back haul savings, data privacy and reliability.
+Cloud native edge platforms based on the Intel® Smart Edge Open Experience Kit offer a new value proposition to enterprise vertical market segments, such as smart city, transportation, industrial, and media (see Figure 2) by enabling new video and analytics use cases and delivering improvements in key performance indicators (KPIs) such as reduced latency, back haul savings, data privacy and reliability.

-## Smart Edge Open Converged Edge Reference Architectures
+## Intel® Smart Edge Open Converged Edge Reference Architectures
 Converged Edge Reference Architectures manifest themselves as a collection of Ansible playbook, Helm charts and scripts which acts a single interface for users to deploy Smart Edge Open and optionally network functions and edge applications.
 The Reference Architecture organizes all the relevant Smart Edge Open microservices, Kubernetes extensions, enhancements and optimizations under easy to deploy solutions.

 The Converged Edge Reference Architectures are categorized into the different edge network locations, each network location has its own unique set of HW and SW requirements that are implemented in the reference architecture.
 As described in the [Smart Edge Open Architecture](../architecture.md) the below diagram shows the different network locations.